EtheaDev/MarkdownShellExtensions/README.md

 3. To install manually the dll run the `Unregister_Register.cmd` (run-as-administrator): notice that you must change the path into cmd file.

 ## Release Notes ##
+06 Sep 2025: ver.
+2.5.0
+- Built with Delphi 13
+- Refactoring PageControl to speedup loading
+- Added check for new version available, download and install
+- Updated Setup
+- Updated the latest Image32 library

 01 Mar 2025: ver.
 2.4.0
 - Added "Wordwrap option" for the editor (active by default)